GoogleChrome/web.dev/src/site/content/en/blog/gde-focus-alba-silvente-fuentes/index.md

 ---

 <figure>
-{% Img src="image/kheDArv5csY6rvQUJDbWRscckLr1/YcD8pQOpwfcHv2iCw5lW.jpeg", alt="Nishu on stage.", width="800", height="533" %}
+{% Img src="image/kheDArv5csY6rvQUJDbWRscckLr1/TorTqrnIdn5WAXwPKLgS.jpeg", alt="Alba with a speaker lanyard.", width="800", height="598" %}
 </figure>

 **Monika:** What products are you working with?
 What's your professional focus, and what tools make your day-to-day work easy and efficient?